Cyber and Information Security Technology

 It’s no secret that Cyber and Information Security Technology is one of today’s hottest careers.
 Learn more about the opportunities for growth in this field in Atlanta, GA here!

-Course ID Course Name Credits CIS126 Introduction to Programming 3 CIS142 Introduction to Cloud Solutions 3 CIS150 Introduction to Networking 3 CIS206 Linux Administration 3 CIS212 Principles of Cybersecurity 3 ONE OF THESE TWO COURSES: BUS121 Introduction to Business 3 CIS290 Associate’s Externship-CIS 3 ONE OF THESE TWO COURSES: CIS228 Service Desk Fundamentals 3 CIS123 Introduction to Scripting 3
+Course ID Course Name Credits CIS123 Introduction to Scripting 3 CIS126 Introduction to Programming 3 CIS142 Introduction to Cloud Solutions 3 CIS150 Introduction to Networking 3 CIS206 Linux Administration 3 CIS212 Principles of Cybersecurity 3 ONE OF THESE TWO COURSES: BUS121 Introduction to Business 3 CIS290 IAssociate's Externship-CIS 3

 Arts and Sciences*